syncfusion/flutter-widgets/packages/syncfusion_flutter_pdf/README.md

 ### Add images to a PDF document

 The PdfBitmap class is used to draw images in a PDF document.
-Syncfusion Flutter PDF supports PNG and JPEG images.
+Syncfusion<sup>&reg;</sup> Flutter PDF supports PNG and JPEG images.
 Refer to the following code to draw images in a PDF document.

 ```dart
 //Create a new PDF document.